fschuch/fschuch.com/content/slides/2021-x3d-showcase/index.en.md

 # Methodology

 {{< speaker_note >}}
-- The problems were identified, now, lets see how to solve them!
+- The PROBLEMS WERE identified, now, lets see how to solve them!
 {{< /speaker_note >}}

 ---